aolle/aolle.github.io/_pages/about.md

 During my role as a Solutions Architect at Red Hat, I've had the opportunity to design various workshops tailored to our clients' needs.

+These workshops encompass cutting-edge topics, delving into the expansive realm of the OpenShift ecosystem, modern application development practices, robust DevSecOps methodologies, and the intricacies of bolstering security through Single Sign-On (SSO) solutions.

+Each of these workshops reflects a dedication to remaining at the cutting edge of industry trends and a commitment to delivering invaluable insights and skills to our clients in these vital areas.
+These workshops consistently demonstrate the capacity to provide high-impact, forward-thinking solutions that empower our clients to excel in a constantly evolving technological landscape.

 Visit the [Workshops](/workshops) section for more information.

 # Publications